10. How to Pay for a War: Part 2#

 10.7.
 Restructuring as a Markov Jump Linear Quadratic Control Problem#

-of the model with restructuring into the matrices that the LQMarkov
+of the model with restructuring into the matrices required by the LQMarkov

 def LQ_markov_mapping_restruct(A22, C2, Ug, T, p_t, c=0):